|Nutrition Facts (per serving)|

 Place flank steak into a resealable plastic bag.

 Combine the remaining ingredients in a blender or food processor.

 Pour mixture over flank steak making sure it is well distributed, seal bag and place into the refrigerator for 2 to 8 hours.

 Preheat grill for medium heat.
 Remove flank steak from the bag but do not throw away the marinade.

 Place the flank steak onto the grill and cook for 8 to 10 minutes per side.

 While steak is cooking, place reserved marinade into a saucepan and bring to a boil for 2 minutes, stirring constantly.

 Reduce heat and allow to simmer for 8 to 10 minutes.
 Reducing the heat can be done using the side burner of your grill.

 Once steak is cooked, remove from heat and allow it rest for 5 minutes before carving.
-Slice meat and top with sauce and diced tropical fruit.
+Slice meat against the grain and top with sauce.